MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/perfsdk-tutorial.md

 In the CloudEnvironment.Config file, review the values that are specified by the following keys.

-- &lt;ExecutionConfigurations Key="HostName" Value="web address of host" /&gt;
+- &lt;ExecutionConfigurations Key="HostName" Value="&lt;web address of host&gt;" /&gt;
-- &lt;ExecutionConfigurations Key="SoapHostName" Value="web address of SOAP" /&gt;
+- &lt;ExecutionConfigurations Key="SoapHostName" Value="&lt;web address of SOAP&gt;" /&gt;

 The web addresses that are specified by these keys must be the environment that you're testing.
-Make sure that you can open this web address in a web browser from your developer machine.
+Make sure that you can open the web address specified by the **HostName** key in a web browser from your developer machine.

 For online load tests, the environment that is specified by the **HostName** field in the CloudEnvironment.Config file must be publicly accessible from any machine.
-Therefore, for a one-box environment, you won't be able to use run a load test by using Visual Studio Online.
+Therefore, you won't be able to run the load test using Visual Studio Online to test a one-box environment since the endpoint won't be accessible outside of the one-box environment.

 ### Users can't be enumerated